Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) lasts no more than two years (seasons), as a result of which there is no strong oppression or mass extinction of dominant species;

-a) the intensity of community disturbance;
+a) the intensity of the community disturbance;

-c) growth conditions during the demutation period;
+c) growing conditions during the demutation period;

 d) all answers are correct.